 Sound waves are longitudinal:

-Compressions (C) are the regions where the coins become closer while rarefactions(R) are the regions where the coils become further apart.
+Compressions (C) are the regions where the coils become closer, while rarefactions(R) are the regions where the coils become further apart.

-Wavelength: It means the distance between two consecutive compressions (C) or two consecutive rarefactions (R). is the symbol for wavelength.
-The SI unit of wavelength is meter(m).
+Wavelength: It means the distance between two consecutive compressions (C) or two consecutive rarefactions (R).
+The symbol for wavelength is λ.
+The SI unit of wavelength is the meter(m).

 T= 1/f

-When the vibration of the source is faster, the frequency and therefore the pitch becomes higher.
+When the vibration of the source is faster, the frequency and therefore the pitch become higher.
 High pitch represents more compressions and rarefactions passing a fixed point per unit time.

 S= λν